ecrcentral/logo/README.md

 ## Prize

-* We will acknowledge winer name on our new website and add a link this her/his academic profile.
+* We will acknowledge winner name on our new website and add a link this her/his academic profile.

+* The winner will get a free t-shirt and a gift from eLife, given you will send us your postal address.

 * If the winner of the new logo will be attending ISMB/ECCB 2019, any of the ECRcentral team will take the winner out for dinner.